backdrop-contrib/notify/README.txt

 4. Modify permissions on the People >> Permissions page.

+   To adminster the notify main settings and user notfification settings, grant the permission "administer notify".

+   To adminster the notificaton queue (flush and truncate), grant the permission "administer notify queue".

-   To set the notification checkbox default on new user registration form, or let new users opt in for notifications during registration, you must grant the anonymous user the right to access notify.
-To allow users to control their own notification settings (recommended) you must also grant authenticated users the right to access notify
+   To set the notification checkbox default on new user registration form, or let new users opt in for notifications during registration, you must grant the anonymous user the right to "access notify".
+To allow users to control their own notification settings (recommended) you must also grant authenticated users the right to "access notify".

 5. Configure the other general notification settings.

    See the "Usage" section below for details.

-Note that no after installing Notify. no users will be subscribed to notificatons.
+Note that after installing Notify. no users will be subscribed to notificatons.
 Before anyone is subscribed, no notifications will be sent.